-A nasal cannula, the two soft rubber prongs that fit into your nose, and the rubber tubing they attach to, are two very simple but important accessories you need for oxygen therapy.
-A standard cannula comes with each of our oxygen concentrators, and is pretty cheap when you need to replace it, no more than $6.00 for a regular rubber tube with nasal prongs.
+A nasal cannula, the two soft rubber prongs that fit into your nose, and the rubber tubing they attach to, are two very simple but essential accessories you need for oxygen therapy.
+A standard cannula comes with each of our oxygen concentrators and is pretty cheap when you need to replace it, no more than $6.00 for a regular rubber tube with nasal prongs.
 These are cheap, but why not make sure it lasts as long as it can?

 It's also a good idea to order one longer before you know you will need to replace the one that you're using now.
 It's just quicker and more convenient to be able to switch it out, without having to order it and wait for it to come in the mail.